PlayerOneAstronomy/P1CamPython/README.md

 ## Example

-In the `tests` folder, there is an example file `example_basic.py`, which shows the usage of each API, you can also run it directly to view the running results:
+In the `examples` folder, there is an example file `example_basic.py`, which shows the usage of each API, you can also run it directly to view the running results:
 ```bash
 python3 example_basic.py # on windows, python example_basic.py
 ```